Top of Page

 IIJ Group contributes to the reduction of greenhouse gas emissions in society as a whole by improving the efficiency of social activities through the provision of network related services and by sharing computer resources through the provision of cloud services.
 However, the use of electricity is essential for delivering these services.

 IIJ recognizes the importance of reducing greenhouse gas emissions at its own data centers, which consume about 80% of all electricity consumption, by "usage of renewable energy(*1)" and "improvement of energy conservation".
-The targets for each of initiatives, and FY2022 results, are as follows.
+The targets for each of initiatives, and FY2023 results, are as follows.

-Measures Targets FY2022 results
+Measures Targets FY2023 results

 Usage of renewable energy The target is to increase the renewable energy usage rate of data centers (Scope 1 and 2(*2)) to 85% in FY2030.
-46.1% (as of March 2023)
+50%

 Improvement of energy conservation The target is to keep the PUE(*3) of the data center at or below the industry's highest level(*4) until FY2030 through continuous technological innovation.